tfwright/docout/README.md

 ```
 config :docout,
   app_name: :your_app,
-  formatters: [Docout.Formatters.OpenApiSpex]
+  formatters: [YourFormatter]
 ```

-Use your own formatter by creating a module that implements the `format/1` function that accepts a list of docs and returns the contents for the file to be written.
+Use your own formatter by creating a module that implements the `format/1` function that accepts the parsed content (see [below](Advanced usage)) and returns the contents for the file to be written.

 All formatters can be configured with `output_path` to specific the directory and name for the resulting file.
 By default they will be written to `/docs/[underscored module name]`

-*Note: Docout itself has been configured to use the `Docout.Formatters.Demo` formatter to generate [docs/demo.md](docs/demo.md).*
+*Note: Docout itself has been configured to use the `Docout.Demo.Formatter` formatter to generate [docs/demo.md](docs/demo.md).*

 ## Minimal setup

 * Add `:docout` to your app's [compiler list](https://hexdocs.pm/mix/1.12/Mix.Tasks.Compile.html#content)
 * Add `docout: true` to any [module's metadata](https://hexdocs.pm/elixir/writing-documentation.html#documentation-metadata) to include its function docs in the list sent to formatters

-## Advanced usage:
+## Advanced usage

 <details>
 <summary>Select which formatters should process a module</summary>